sanchick02/moodee/README.md

 Moodee offers a comprehensive suite of features to empower users in managing their mental well-being effectively.
 These include therapist matching and booking, AI mood tracking with facial recognition, guided meditation, curated stories and music playlists, and a vibrant community platform called MoodeeHouse, which features voice channels for discussion sessions hosted by therapists, speakers, and counselors, along with MoodeeBoard, support forums for user-generated posts and discussions.
 Additionally, users can discover nearby group therapy events.
 With its user-friendly interface and diverse features, Moodee aims to break down barriers to access, foster community support, and provide tools for proactive self-care, thereby enabling individuals to take control of their mental well-being.

+## Getting Started
+1. Download the source code folder and unzip
+2. Open the source code folder on your preferred IDE (Visual Studio Code Recommended)
+3. Run the source code on any physical / virtual device, online documentation
+4. Start navigating and using the application's features.

 ## Moodee Mobile App Features:
 - Personalised Contents
 - AI Mood Tracker with Facial Recognition